-Life happens.
-We know that future Gators often are soaring academically but when they go to apply to transfer their studies to UF Online, they find they are simply missing some required courses.
-Previously, those applicants have been denied admissions into UF Online and advised to reapply after taking the required pre-requisites at another institution.
+In the past, upper division applicants who were missing prerequisite courses were denied admission to UF Online and advised to reapply after completing all prerequisite courses for their major at another institution.
 Yet, we also know that sometimes finding and taking those courses elsewhere can be daunting while a student may also be working full-time, serving our nation in the armed forces, raising a family, caring for adult dependents, and/or supporting those in need through service projects and community involvement in their local area.

 UF Online removes obstacles so you can break through.
-With the launch of UF Online Ready, the University of Florida is recognizing that sometimes the highest qualified applicants are leading busy lives, full of other responsibilities.
-Through UF Online Ready, UF will now offer qualified applicants the opportunity to take those missing pre-requisite courses right here in UF Online, thereby lowering the burden on applicants and increasing access to Florida’s flagship university for top students.
+With the launch of UF Online Ready, the University of Florida is recognizing that our applicants are leading busy lives, full of other responsibilities.
+Through UF Online Ready, UF will now offer qualified applicants the opportunity to take missing prerequisite courses right here in UF Online, thereby lowering the burden on applicants and increasing access to Florida’s flagship university for top-performing students.

 Frequently Asked Questions

 Right now!
-UF Online Ready launches in 2021 and is available for students starting in the Fall 2021 semester.
-Applicants who apply by May 1 will be the first cohort considered for UF Online Ready.
-UF intends for this program to continue for future terms and to remain an ongoing readiness option for highly qualified transfer applicants in future terms.
-Application deadlines can be found here.
+All Fall 2021 upper division applicants who apply and complete their admissions files by UF Online’s admission deadlines will be considered for UF Online Ready.
+UF intends for this program to continue for future terms and to remain an ongoing readiness option for qualified transfer applicants for Fall, Spring, and Summer admissions.

-- When I am admitted into UF Online Ready, am I considered a UF Online student or am I considered something separate?
+- Once admitted to UF Online Ready, am I considered a UF Online student?

-You are a Gator from day one!
-All UF Online students are on their own paths to earn their UF degree.
-The UF Online Ready student is simply on a readiness path to additional coursework.
-UF Online students are a diverse, brilliant bunch!
-All students receive the same great coursework, are assigned a personal academic advisor, and benefit from the same lower tuition and fee rates as UF Online students.
+Yes, you are a degree-seeking Gator from day one!
+UF Online attracts students with diverse academic backgrounds, each on their own path to earning a UF degree.
+Students in the UF Online Ready Program are simply completing missing prerequisite courses before starting upper-division coursework.
+All students in UF Online receive the same great coursework, are assigned a dedicated academic advisor, and benefit from the same reduced tuition and fee rates for UF Online.

 - How do I know if I am admitted to UF Online Ready?

-- If I get a UF Online Ready offer, am I forced to take it or can I opt to take my missing prerequisites somewhere else?
+- If I receive a UF Online Ready offer, am I required accept the offer or can I opt to complete my missing prerequisites somewhere else?

 - As a UF Online Ready student, do I have access to the same resources and services as other UF Online students?

 Yes!
-UF Online Ready students will have access to all other resources and services available to UF’s fully-online student population.
+UF Online Ready students will have access to all of the same resources and services available to UF’s fully-online student population.
 UF Online Ready students can attend UF Online events and are also eligible for the UF Online Optional Fee Package.

 - My employer has agreed to pay for my UF Online courses, will they cover UF Online Ready?

-- Once I accept the UF Online Ready offer, how do I register?
+- Once I accept my offer to UF Online Ready, what should I expect?

-- If I decline the UF Online Ready offer, can I re-enroll the following term?
+- If I decline the UF Online Ready offer now, may I defer my admission to a future term?